Noise-Resilient Group Testing: Limitations and Constructions: A Noise-Resilient Construction

-Now using the above tools, we are ready to describe our construction of error-tolerant measurement matrices.
+Now using the above tools, we are ready to describe and analyze our construction of error-resilient measurement matrices.
 We first state a general result without specifying the parameters of the condenser, and then instantiate the construction with various choices of the condenser, resulting in matrices with different properties.